microsoft/MCW-Enterprise-class-networking/HOL/Hands-on lab step-by-step - Enterprise-class networking in Azure.md

     ![Selection of the Networking section on the VM.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image79.png "Virtual machine networking blade")

-16. Next, click the listed network interface **WGWEB1NetworkInterface** on the blue hyperlink.
+1. Next, select the listed network interface **WGWEB1NetworkInterface** on the hyperlink.

-17. Next, click the **IP configurations** section shown.
+17. Next, choose the **IP configurations** section shown.

     ![Selection of the IP Configuration section.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image80.jpeg "Network interface blade")

-18. Next, click the **ipconfig1** section on the NAME shown above.
+18. Next, select the **ipconfig1** section on the NAME shown above.

-19. Next, click and make sure that the **Public IP address settings** is shown disabled below, and click **Save**.
-This should remove the Public IP address from the network interface of the VM.
+1. Next, select and make sure that the **Public IP address settings** is shown disabled below, and choose **Save**.
+This should remove the public IP address from the network interface of the VM.

     ![Disabling of the Public IP address settings.](images/Hands-onlabstep-by-step-Enterprise-classnetworkinginAzureimages/media/image81.png "IP configuration blade")